w3f/polkadot-wiki/docs/learn/learn-cross-consensus.md

 :::note

-A stop-gap protocol is a temporary substitute for the functionality that is not fully omplete.
+A stop-gap protocol is a temporary substitute for the functionality that is not fully complete.
 While XCMP proper is still in development, HRMP is a working replacement.

 :::